PeterCamilleri/CX16/quirks/README.md

 designated as no connect as they are at least harmless.
 The SOB pin can cause a lot of harm if not put down in its place.
 It should be tied to Vcc, and relegated to a cautionary note in chip history.

+## Return Address

+Another area of quirky behavior relates to the all variants of the 6502.
+It is the return address pushed onto the stack at various times.
+Normally return addresses point to the next byte of code to be executed when code... returns.
+Not so in this processor family.
+Sometimes the return address points to the next byte, yes, but sometimes it points to the last byte of the previous instruction.
+This can be very confusing, this should help:

+### Subroutines

+* The _jsr_ instruction enters a subroutine.
+It starts by saving the address of the last byte of the _jsr_ on the stack, before updating the PC register.

+* The _rts_ instruction exits a subroutine.
+It pops an address from the stack and adds one to it before updating the PC register.
+Execution then begins at the instruction following the _jsr_.

+### Interrupts

+* On an IRQ or NMI condition, or a _brk_ instruction, The address of the next instruction to be executed is pushed onto the stack.
+Then the status register is also pushed onto the stack.
+Finally, the interrupt address is loaded from the appropriate address into the PC register.

+* The _rti_ instruction returns from an interrupt.
+It restores the status register and the PC from the stack.
+There is no modification made to the restored PC value.
+Execution then begins at the instruction that was interrupted.

+### The _brk_ Instruction

+The _brk_ instruction is a special case.
+Here are the official docs:

+_Although BRK is a one-byte instruction, the program counter (which is pushed onto the stack by the instruction) is incremented by two; this lets you follow the break instruction with a one-byte signature byte indicating which break caused the interrupt.
+Even if a signature byte is not needed, either the byte following the BRK instruction must be padded with some value or the break-handling routine must decrement the return address on the stack to let an RTI (return from interrupt) instruction executed correctly._

+Note that when assembled, the _brk_ instruction does not specify or even allow for a signature value, one is normally required.
+Let's see some actual code listings:

+    000000r 1               ; A file to test various ideas.
+    000000r 1
+    000000r 1               .pc02  ; Use the 65C02 instruction set.
+    000000r 1
+    000000r 1               .code
+    000000r 1
+    000000r 1  A9 00          lda #$00
+    000002r 1
+    000002r 1                 ; Is brk a two byte instruction like the manual says?
+    000002r 1  1A             inc   ; A = 1
+    000003r 1  00             brk
+    000004r 1  1A             inc   ; Skipped "Signature" byte
+    000005r 1
+    000005r 1  1A             inc   ; A = 2
+    000005r 1